Antonia Canales

-Antonia Ignacia Canales Pacheco (born 16 October 2002) is a Chilean footballer who plays as a goalkeeper for Spanish side Real Oviedo.
+Antonia Ignacia Canales Pacheco (born 16 October 2002) is a Chilean professional footballer who plays as a goalkeeper for Liga F club Levante Badalona and the Chile women's national team.

 Club career

 A product of Universidad Católica, she switched to Colo-Colo in 2022.

-In 2023, she moved abroad and joined Real Oviedo in the Spanish Segunda División.
+In 2023, Canales moved abroad and joined Real Oviedo in the Spanish Segunda División.
+In July of the same year, she switched to Valencia.

+In July 2025, Canales signed with Levante Badalona.

 International career

+At under-20 level, she was part of the Chile squad at the 2018 South American Games.

 She was part of the Chilean Football team in the football competition at the 2020 Summer Olympics.

+She was part of the Chile squad at the 2023 Pan American Games, where Chile won the silver medal.
+Following the semi-final match against the United States, she returned to her club, Valencia.